FRED (Federal Reserve Economic Data) charts on housing and the economy from the Federal Reserve Bank of St. Louis.

 Household Saving

-One Response to 24 Federal Reserve Housing Charts
+5 Responses to 32 Federal Reserve Housing & Economy Charts

 I like this site a lot.
 Thanks.
 I see the site is mostly pointing to slowing real estate price growth at present and also the high bubble territory that many metros are in.
 But can I interpret the debt service as percent of disposable income and the savings graph to mean that home prices can remain at this level or keep going up?